phreaknik/phonon-network/README.md

 ### Nonce Tracking

 Recall the presence of `globalNonce` to track the last deposit address index that was used.
-Any deposit **must** be based on a nonce **greater than or equal to** the global nonce at that time:
+Any deposit **must** be based on a nonce **greater than** the global nonce at that time:

 ```
 validateDeposit(long n) {